Wilderness First Responder near Orlando, Florida

 Snorkel or swim in the turquoise waters of this giant spring over the lunch break, or the day off, and hike or run the miles of state park trails before or after class each day!

-Motorhomes, camping trailers, or tent campers trailers may reserve a site at Wekiwa Springs State Park campground, or at Kelly County Park a few miles away, but you must do this with ReserveAmerica (for Wekiwa Springs) or for Kelly County Park by phone directly, and the overnight camping fee is additional.
-The campsites/motorhome sites book up very quickly for this time of year, so you need to reserve far in advance.
+Motorhomes, camping trailers, or tent campers trailers may reserve a site at Wekiwa Springs State Park campground, at a local KOA, or at Kelly County Park a few miles away, but you must do this with ReserveAmerica (for Wekiwa Springs) or for Kelly County Park by phone directly, and the overnight camping fee is additional.
+The campsites/motorhome sites book up very quickly for this time of year, so you need to reserve far in advance or be lucky enough to get a cancelation.

 How To Register:

-PHONE: Please call the outdoor program office, 503 768 7117, or if no answer, please text Joe Yuska, the program director, cell (503) 880-5387.
 We can accept credit and debit card payments over the phone.
-We can also accept checks made payable to “Lewis & Clark College” (Postal mail checks to: Joe Yuska, Lewis & Clark College Outdoors, 615 S. Palatine Hill Road, Portland, OR 97219.)
+We can also accept checks made payable to “Lewis & Clark College” (Postal mail checks to: attn Joe Yuska, Lewis & Clark College Outdoors, 615 S. Palatine Hill Road, Portland, OR 97219.)
 Americorps grants and 529 College Savings plan payments can be used for this course, plus your travel and meals, but must be processed no less than a month before the course start- please inquire for details.

 If you have trouble downloading the fillable PDF, simply print out the registration form on paper, fill it out with a pen, then scan it (or take a good picture with your phone) and email it in.
 If you prefer not to include credit card information on the form, you can email us the registration form, then make payment over the phone with a card, or by check as indicated above.